zwrawr/LDguides/guides/faq.md

 You can find more details about game development tool in the [tools section *(coming soon)*]().

 ## 2. How do I take part in Ludum Dare?
 Every Ludum Dare event consists of a few different stages, which run for over a month!
-With the Jam/Compo running over one weekend, three times a year (normally in April, August and Decemeber).
+With the Jam/Compo running over one weekend, three times a year (normally in April, August and December).
 Below is a break down of what happens in a normal LD.

 ### 2.1.
 Choosing the Theme
 Every Ludum Dare has a theme, that is chosen by the community in the weeks prior to the event.